 You might think that manual focusing is bit of a throwback to a bygone age but it remains an essential part of photography.
 The techniques are easy to learn and going manual might even give you even more enjoyment from your photography.

-Top 20 manual focus tips
+Top 20 tips for manual focus

 Most of us are used to powering up our camera, composing the shot, then pressing the shutter release to get a sharp image.
 Manual-focus lenses take a little more effort.
 Douglas Fry has been shooting professionally for over 25 years.
 In 2000, he switched to using autofocus kit but he was never really happy with it and switched back to manual-focus lenses in 2014.
 He now uses them exclusively for around 300 commissions every year.
 His number-one tip is to practise focusing with manual-focus lenses.